 In cases of emergency when the foregoing procedure is not practical or in the best public interest, the County may adopt or put into practice immediately such measures as are required.
 At the earliest practicable date thereafter the Union shall be provided with the notice described in the preceding paragraph and be given an opportunity to meet with the appropriate management representatives.

-The County shall supply without cost to the Union a monthly data processing run of the names and classifications of all workers in the units represented by the Union.
-Such lists shall indicate which workers were having Union dues withheld from their checks as of the date the roster was prepared, the names added to or deleted from the previous list, and whether each such change in status was due to leave of absence, termination or withdrawal from the Union.
-The County shall notify the Union of workers who are on a leave of absence status in excess of 28 days.
+The County shall supply without cost to the Union a bi-weekly electronic and sortable data processing run of the names, classifications, work locations, work, home, and personal cellular telephone numbers on file with the County, personal email addresses on file with the County, and home addresses on file with the County of all workers in the units represented by the Union.
+Such lists shall indicate hourly rates of pay, hours worked, gross pay, Union dues withheld from workers’ checks as of the date the roster was prepared, membership status, the names added to or deleted from the previous list, and whether each such change in status was due to any type of leave of absence, termination, layoff, reemployment after layoff, retirement, or withdrawal from the Union.
+The County shall notify the Union of workers who are on an unpaid status in excess of twenty-eight (28) days.